ayushshinde19/Report-Analysis-chat-bot-/README.md

    • Wait for installation to complete (you'll see a progress bar)

 STEP 6: Start the server
-   • In the command prompt, type: node server.js
+   • In the VS code runner terminal, type: node server.js
    • Press Enter
    • You should see a colorful box with server information